 There are a few ways to test for micronutrients including blood, urine, and hair testing.
 Each have their own pros and cons, and while there is no one right way, blood testing tends to be the most utilized in clinical research and more likely to be ordered by your doctor.

-As part of my 1:1 and Brain Fog Bootcamp: Thyroid (+ lab add-on), I order a micronutrient panel on EVERY SINGLE PERSON.
+As part of my 1:1, I order a micronutrient panel on EVERY SINGLE PERSON.
 It is THAT important!
 Nutrient deficiencies are like having a car that is long overdue for an oil change and gas.
 You may get to your destination, you may not.

 Oh, this is important!
 Included in this email is a handy sheet you can use to request nutrient levels.
 Please remember that while several nutrient labs are listed, they’re not always part of a standard panel nor commonly ordered.
 As a Dietitian, it is my job to assess nutrient status, so naturally, it’s at the forefront of my brain.
 If your provider is unfamiliar, please be kind!
 Their job is not to know all about nutrition like it is mine.
 Additionally, it is also helpful to work with a professional like a Dietitian who knows how to interpret nutrient status labs and suggest safe supplementation to your unique situation!
 Your health requires a team effort— we all have our zone of genius! 🙂